 - Funeral liturgies for children who died before baptism

 Music selection should be done in conjunction with our Pastoral Assistant for Music (Greg Teeter).
-If you would like to review the hymns available in the Saint Michael hymnal, you can view the index here.
+If you would like to review the hymns available in the Saint Michael hymnal, you can review the index through the file below.
 In general, four hymns may be chosen (Entrance, Offertory, Communion, Recessional).

 Thank you for the opportunity to pray with you and for your loved one.
 We look forward to assisting you in preparing to offer the funeral rites for them.
 Be assured of our prayers.